gitblanc/c1b3rn0t3s/content/notes/reverse_shells.md

 # Press -> Ctrl + Z
 stty raw -echo; fg
 --------------------------------
-#if there is no python installed
+# if there is no python installed
 /bin/bash -i
+# or
+script /dev/null -c bash
 --------------------------------
-#if you are on a meterpreter
+# if you are on a meterpreter
 SHELL=/bin/bash script -q /dev/null
 ```